 With that said, not all industries are suitable for remote work and not all companies offer the ability to work from home.
 You should verify that the work you want to perform can actually be carried out online.
-Plus, you should also read through the job posts to ensure that everyone you apply to is suitable for remote employees outside of the US.
+Plus, you should also read through the job descriptions to ensure that everyone you apply to is suitable for remote employees outside of the US.

-6. Apply for Different Jobs
+6. Apply for different jobs

 Getting the first job that you apply to is extremely hard for any contractor.
 Rather than losing hope, you should create a list of jobs that meet your requirements, craft a solid cover letter/resume, and send applications to each potential employee.

-7. Nail Your Interview
+7. Nail your interview

 We’ve covered what contractors need to do to absolutely nail interviews earlier in this article, so we’ll only provide one tip here: be prepared!
 Contractors control a lot of the variables that impact online interviews.
 You should use this to your advantage and avoid making a bad impression due to lack of preparation.

-8. Negotiate a Fair Compensation
+8. Negotiate a fair compensation